spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/install-vertex/integrate-the-vertex-app.md

 ---

-## 2. Integrate the Vertex app
+After you have [integrated the ACP connector module](/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/install-vertex/integrate-the-acp-connector-module-for-tax-calculation.html) for tax calculation, you can integrate the Vertex app.

-Spryker does not have the same data model as Vertex, which is necessary for accurate tax calculations.
-Therefore, the integration requires project developers to to add some missing information to the Quote object before sending a calculation request.
+Spryker doesn't have the same data model as Vertex, which is necessary for accurate tax calculations.
+Therefore, the integration requires project developers to add some missing information to the Quote object before sending a calculation request.

-The following diagram shows the data flow of the tax calculation request from Spryker Cart to the Vertex API.
+The following diagram shows the data flow of the tax calculation request from the Spryker Cart to the Vertex API.

 ![tax-calculation-request](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/tax-management/vertex/install-vertex/tax-calculation-requests.png)

+To integrate Vertex, follow these steps.

 ### 1. Configure Vertex-specific metadata transfers